 What are Benzodiazepines?

-Benzodiazepines, or “benzos,” are prescription medications used to treat a variety of mental disorders and ailments, including severe anxiety, panic attacks, and epileptic seizures.
+Benzodiazepines, or “benzos,” are prescription medications used to treat various mental health disorders and ailments, including epileptic seizures, severe anxiety, and panic attacks.
 Because benzos can be highly addictive, they are generally for short-term use only.

 Types of Benzos